 The thing I like most about my job is that one of my primary responsibilities involves interacting with employees on all different levels of the organisation, across all areas and different parts of the world.
 I get to learn new things about the company and market every day.

-Worldwide, women are a minority within tech leadership.
+Worldwide, women are a minority in tech leadership.
 The gender split in the tech industry is disappointing but I think it’s getting better now as many companies are putting diversity as a priority, and GBG is one of these.
-I am glad to be part of GBG, which provides me the flexibility to be able to manage my own time in order to have a work life balance.
+I am glad to be part of GBG, which provides me the flexibility to be able to manage my own time in order to have a work-life balance.
 Without flexibility, it makes it extremely difficult to manage a successful career and family.

 There are fantastic opportunities for women in tech and I’ve had an amazing career.
 I would like to urge all woman in tech or considering a career in this industry not to give up.
 Do it, and love it, if you are drawn to it.